theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 **Default:** `false`

 If enabled, Markdown Editor will also parse MODX tags in the preview.
-This option will send an Ajax request to the server each time you update content.
+This option will send an Ajax request to the server each time you update content, delayed by the amount specified in the `Parse MODX Tags timeout` setting.

 ### Parse MODX Tags timeout
 **Key:** `markdowneditor.lp.parse_modx_tags_timeout`
 **Default:** `300`

-Delay sending an AJAX request to parse content by the specified timeout in milliseconds.
+Delay sending an Ajax request to parse the content by the specified timeout, in milliseconds.

 ## Upload
 ### Image upload path
 **Key:** `markdowneditor.upload.image_upload_path`

-Path where images will be uploaded.
+The path to the directory where images will be uploaded, relative to the web root.
 If no path is set, images will be uploaded in `assets/u` directory.

 ### Image upload URL
 **Key:** `markdowneditor.upload.image_upload_url`

-URL to the image upload directory.
-If not URL is set, `assets/u` will be used.
+The URL to the image upload directory.
+If no URL is set, `assets/u` will be used.

 ### File upload path
 **Key:** `markdowneditor.upload.file_upload_path`

-Path where files will be uploaded.
+The path where non-image files will be uploaded.
 If no path is set, files will be uploaded in `assets/u` directory.

 ### File upload URL
 **Key:** `markdowneditor.upload.file_upload_url`

-URL to the file upload directory.
+The URL to the file upload directory.
 If not URL is set, `assets/u` will be used.

 ### Under resource
 **Key:** `markdowneditor.upload.under_resource`
 **Default:** `true`

-When enabled, all uploaded files will be stored under directory with name of the resource ID.
+When enabled, all uploaded files will be stored under a directory with name of the resource ID.

 ### Delete unused
 **Key:** `markdowneditor.upload.delete_unused`